qos-ch/reload4j/README.md

 You can see open issues can be found at open issues or report new issues at the [github issues page](https://github.com/qos-ch/reload4j/issues/).
-All steps undertaken in the project are first published discussed on the mailing list or on that page.
+All steps undertaken in the project are first published/discussed on the mailing list or on the aforementoined issues page.

 ### Donations and sponsorship